Spring Home Reset: Simple Ways to Refresh Your Home

 And sometimes it’s as simple as clearing a surface, swapping a layer, or resetting one space so it works a little better.

-Start with one small shift this spring.
+Just start with one small shift this spring; that’s enough.

 Cheryl is a mom, wife, and the heart behind Evera Design—a space for creating beautiful, livable homes.